nettings/lv2rdf2html/README.md

 ```
 #~> xsltproc lv2rdf2php.xsl output.xml > pluginController.php
 ```
+* Edit the mod-host server settings in [lv2rdf2php.xsl](lv2rdf2php.xsl) to reflect your local setup.
 * Deploy everything to a PHP-enabled webserver, including the CSS and Javascript.
 There is a script `deploy.sh` that tries to be clever about this and auto-deploys whenever you modify a file on disk.
 Works for me.